I get asked this all the time about post surgery rehab from those who have recently had an ACL reconstruction, so let’s talk about it!

 - Improved quality of life

-- A greater likelihood of returning to pre-injury sport than “usual” pre-operative care (measured at 2 years post-surgery)
+- A greater likelihood of returning to pre-injury sport than “usual” pre-operative care (measured at 2 years post-operative)

-Before going into surgery you want to make sure you have:
+Before going in for an ACL reconstruction surgery you want to make sure you have:

-- Full movement of your knee (i.e. can completely straight and bend the knee)
+- Full movement of your knee (i.e. full knee extension and knee flexion)

 - Minimal to no swelling